Nordstrom/compuware_apm_gpn/README.md

 Compuware APM Synthetic Modular Input is an app that uses Compuware GPN API (formally Gomez Networks).
 This modular input utilizies suds python library.

-Shuttl provides a full-lifecycle solution for data in Splunk.

 Requirements
 ---------